Packages and Binaries:

 /dev/hda under Linux, /dev/disk0 under Mac OS X, or /dev/ad0 or /dev/da0

 under FreeBSD.
-The program can also operate on disk image files, which
+The program can also operate on disk image files, which can

-disk images used by emulators such as QEMU or VMWare.
-Note that only raw
+images used by emulators such as QEMU or VMWare.
+Note that only raw disk

-vanced disk image formats.
+disk image formats.

 Upon start, cgdisk attempts to identify the partition type in use on the